Don't you love the performance review?

 Often your HR team will have statistics on the portion of employees that typically receive each rating, use this information to your advantage in understanding how good performance is evaluated at your organization.

-Often, the people that perform at the highest levels are very aware of performance ratings and may be discouraged if their current performance rating is less than their previous rating, especially if they feel they have been working harder than normal in recent times.
+Often, the people performing at the highest levels are very aware of performance ratings and may be discouraged if their current performance rating is less than their previous rating, especially if they feel they have been working harder than normal in recent times.

 Consider the impact of performance evaluations for high-performing individuals and how these people are motivated.
 Don’t let your cursory review of a strong employee’s performance cause a retention issue (yes, this is a very common problem).